 Using one-time offers, discounts and coupons may not be enough to convince your customers to come back.
 Even if they do, the technique is short-lived, unreliable and insufficient.
-What you want as a business owner is to build a stronger and more dependable connection with your patrons and make their spending in your restaurant or store a thing of habit.
+What you want as a business owner is to build a stronger and more dependable connection with your patrons and turn their visits into a thing of habit.
 The best way to do that is through loyalty programs.

 Many businesses have implemented loyalty programs and have seen them work.
 In fact, these are a staple in the marketing strategy of the big players, and here are a few reasons why.

 It is more difficult to attract new customers than to keep old ones.
 In fact, it is five times costlier, which is motivation enough to treat your current customers with special attention.
 In addition, return customers spend 67% more than new ones.
 Familiarity and the feeling of belonging are powerful incentives in both their shopping habits and their potential to become brand advocates.

 The best tool that a loyalty program offers you is the information you collect about your customers.
 Knowing their preferences and spending habits allows you to customize your offers and improve the chances that your clients will respond to them.

 Even more important, the data you collect is essential in defining who are your most loyal customers, the ones you are most interested in retaining, and around which your best offers must be built.
 Tiered points systems are excellent in keeping your top customers interested, active and satisfied.
 Remember the 80/20 rules: 80 percent of your revenue comes from 20 percent of your customers.
 Keep the 20 percent happy!

 A loyalty program has the wonderful effect of making customers modify their shopping behavior in order to enjoy its perks.
 Both basic and tiered points systems are good incentives to spend more.
 In case you introduce a loyalty program that requires an upfront fee, this will most likely make your customers return more often and spend more money to justify this initial investment.

 Giving you an extra edge